ocf/ocfweb/ocfweb/docs/docs/staff/scripts/ssh-list.md

 The arguments before the `--` are interpreted by `ssh-list`, and the arguments after are passed verbatim to `parallel-ssh`.

-In most cases, you want at least `-i` in the arguments to parallel-ssh.
-For
+In most cases, you want at least `-i` in the arguments to parallel-ssh. `-i` prints out the stdout and stderr for each host you are running the command on.
+For example:
-example:

     ssh-list all -- -i whoami